xrstf/github_exporter/README.md

 By default, the exporter listens on `0.0.0.0:9612`.

-All configuration happens via commandline arguments.
+All configuration happens via command line arguments.
 At the bare minimum, you need to specify a single repository to scrape:

 ```sh